s0rg/crawley/README.md

 The unix-way web crawler.

-It crawls web pages and prints any link it can found within.
+It crawls web pages and prints any link it can find.

 Scan depth (by default - 0) can be configured via cli flags.